alephium/www/src/content/news/alephium-closes-3-6m-pre-sale-from-80-contributors-to-expand-sharded-utxo-blockchain-platform-84f80492e28d/index.md

 Lausanne, Switzerland, September 9th, 2021 — [Alephium](/), a simple and efficient sharding-based blockchain, has pre-sold for over \$3.6 million of tokens to several major funds and a large number of small buyers, with over 80 contributions.

-The pre-sale was led by <a href="https://alphemy.capital/" data-href="https://alphemy.capital/">Alphemy Capital</a>, with participation from <a href="https://www.whitepapercapital.com/" data-href="https://www.whitepapercapital.com/">White Paper Capital</a> and <a href="https://archery.fund/" data-href="https://archery.fund/">Archery Blockchain</a>.
+The pre-sale was led by <a href="https://alphemy.capital/" >Alphemy Capital</a>, with participation from <a href="https://www.whitepapercapital.com/" >White Paper Capital</a> and <a href="https://archery.fund/" >Archery Blockchain</a>.
 A significant portion of the pre-sale was funded by individuals, with 76% providing less than \$50,000 and 91% less than \$100,000.
 Over half of the purchasers were Swiss residents.

 The Alephium blockchain is powered by the unique BlockFlow sharding architecture, based on stateful UTXO transactions.
 Native single-step cross-shard transactions ensure that Alephium is as efficient as a single-chain blockchain while spreading the transaction load between nodes.